AayushKumar880/Chat-Room-App/README.md

     git clone https://github.com/AayushKumar880/Chat-Room-App.git
     cd Chat-Room-App
     ```
+    Or
+   go to File->New->Project from Version Control and copy the link of the project [Link](https://github.com/AayushKumar880/Chat-Room-App.git).

-2. Open the project in Android Studio.
+3. Open the project in Android Studio.

-3. Set up Firebase:
+4. Set up Firebase:
     - Go to the [Firebase Console](https://console.firebase.google.com/).
     - Create a new project or use an existing one.
     - Add an Android app to your Firebase project.